Pharmr/almace-scaffolding/_app/_pages/about.md

 <p style="text-align:center;">Pharmr is on a mission to make maintenance therapy easy and accessible to chronic care patients.
 So you can cruise on your Humira, Biktarvy or insulin and never miss a beat.</p>

 <p style="text-align:center;">Pharmr is on a mission to make maintenance therapy easy and accessible to chronic care patients.
 So you can cruise on your Humira, Biktarvy or insulin, and never run out again.</p>

+<p style="text-align:center;">Pharmr is on a mission to make maintenance therapy accessible and easy for the hundred million people who take it each day.
+So you can cruise on your Humira, Biktarvy or insulin indefinitly, and never miss a beat.</p>